bharathsudharsan/Air-Quality-IoT-Analytics/README.md

 # Air-Quality-IoT-Analytics

+### Introduction

+Air pollution is a global problem and one of the most dangerous environmental risks to human health.
+In Europe, air quality remains poor in many cities that experience exceedances of the regulated limits for air pollutants.
+In this paper, we present a real-world end-to-end air quality use case that leverages cutting-edge IoT devices and wireless technology to improve the living experience of citizens in urban areas.
+More particularly, we exploit the low-cost IoT devices to monitor air quality in multiple location points to build a historical air quality dataset that contains accurate (experts calibrated for precision close to air-quality stations) and reliable (resilient LoRa networks) concentrations of air pollutants.
+These data can be the foundation for European Environment Agency (EEA), World Health Organization (WHO), other e-government bodies to design ML algorithms for advanced air-quality analytics.

 **[ipynb] Anomaly Detection using TRAFAIR Air Quality Dataset.ipynb**: We have run 12 unsupervised anomaly detection algorithms such as Angle-base Outlier Detection, Isolation Forest, clustering-Based Local Outlier, and other algorithms on the [TRAFAIR](https://www.dati.gov.it/view-dataset?Cerca=&tags_set=trafair&tags=trafair&ordinamento=&sort=Invia) air quality dataset.
 The anomaly score of each model type is provided along with the T-distributed Stochastic Neighbor Embedding (3D) and Uniform Manifold Approximation and Projection (2D) plots.

 **[html] Anomaly Detection using TRAFAIR Air Quality Dataset.html**: Is IPython notebook converted/exported to HTML.